-Pacific Reproductive Center offers on-site laboratory semen analysis, helping men and couples identify the cause or causes of their fertility challenges.
+Pacific Reproductive Center offers on-site laboratory semen analysis as the first step in male fertility testing, helping men and couples identify the cause or causes of their fertility challenges.

 If your sperm count is low, the seminal fluid you expel during an orgasm contains fewer sperm cells than what the average fertile male will produce.